 A friendly reminder

 We all know that the Thai government is notoriously well-known for changing its immigration policies.
 So always check the up-to-date requirements before booking your flight.
-Also please feel free to inform me any possible changes.
+Also please feel free to inform me of any possible changes.
 And that was it!
 A detailed guide on how to get an ED Visa Thailand in Kuala Lumpur.
 Hope you will be back soon with a brand new Visa.

 If you liked it, Pin It!